 There is a culture of periodically reviewing every contract on the basis of need, cost and value for money.
 Staff are involved in discussions with other schools in the area with a view to obtaining best value.
-During the year governors looked specifically at the cleaning contract; IT staff effectively sought best price for renewal of IT licences; discounts were obtained for buying a product for several years in advance to continue the investment already made.
+During the year governors looked specifically at the cleaning contract; IT staff effectively sought best price for renewal of IT licences and replacement of equipment.